== Bike-Walk Alliance of NH ==

 one of whom is a surgeon, and has four grandchildren.
 Linda lives in Bedford

-where she is a member of the current Bike-Ped Committee for 2013 and keeps her
+where she was a member of the 2013 Bike-Ped Committee and keeps her eyes open

 Linda may be reached